-We are a 501 C3 faith-based organization providing HOPE and Healing to the Mothers of Military and Veteran Suicide and their families.
+We are a 501 C3 faith-based organization providing HOPE and Healing to the Mothers and families of Military and Veteran Suicide.

 Our programs include:

 MOVS4Vets Handwritten cards and letters to Military and Veterans

 Your support and contributions will enable us to help more families.